 [lines 73-4] According to Durand, these two lines are taken bodily from the works of Dr Thomas Holley Chivers (1808-58) of Georgia, author of The Lost Pleiad and other poems.
 (1845).
 A Georgia planter, physician, poet, and playwright he was known to students of American literature for his collaboration with Edgar Allen Poe, and the subsequent plagiarism controversy over Poe’s poem, “The Raven.”
 The reference may be a silent witness to the way his life in America had extended the range of Kipling’s reading.

-[lines 84, 85] These Latin words refer to a formula known as the motto of St Vincent, an ecclesiastical writer of the fifth century.
-He described the Roman Catholic faith as quod ubique, quod semper, quod ab omnibus creditum est. (That which everywhere, that which always and that which by all persons must be believed).
+[lines 84, 85] Quod ubique … Quod ab omnibus means semper!: These Latin words refer to a formula known as the motto of St Vincent (of Lérins), an ecclesiastical writer of the fifth century.
+He described the Roman Catholic faith as quod ubique, quod semper, quod ab omnibus creditum est. (That which everywhere, that which always and that which by all persons had been believed).

 ©Mary Hamer 2008 All rights reserved